openmainframeproject/tac/process/github-policy.md

 ### DCO

 The [DCO Github app](https://probot.github.io/apps/dco/) is installed by default on all repositories and organizations, as the DCO is generally required for contributions into Open Mainframe Project hosted projects.
 This app will block a commit without a valid DCO signoff.
+The DCO app should not be disabled or bypassed after it is enabled.

 ### Permissions